Palliative care: Pain, distress, and anxiety

-In the 1960s, hospice pioneer Cicely Saunders first introduced the term "total pain" to describe the heterogenous nature of pain.
+In the 1960s, hospice pioneer Cicely Saunders first introduced the term "total pain" to describe the heterogeneous nature of pain.
 This is the idea that a patient's experience of total pain has distinctive roots in the physical, psychological, social and spiritual realm but that they are all still closely linked to one another.
-Identifying the cause of pain can help guide care for some patients, and impact their quality of life overall.
+Identifying the cause of pain can guide care for some patients and improve their quality of life.

 Physical pain

 Physical pain can be managed using pain medications as long as they do not put the patient at further risk for developing or increasing medical diagnoses such as heart problems or difficulty breathing.
 Patients at the end of life can exhibit many physical symptoms that can cause extreme pain such as dyspnea (or difficulty breathing), coughing, xerostomia (dry mouth), nausea and vomiting, constipation, fever, delirium, and excessive oral and pharyngeal secretions ("Death Rattle").

 Radiation is commonly used with palliative intent to alleviate pain in patients with cancer.
 As an effect from radiation may take days to weeks to occur, patients dying a short time following their treatment are unlikely to receive benefit.